Now may the Lord of peace himself give you peace at all times in all ways. The Lord be with all of you. 2 Thessalonians 3:16

 The Plot to Murder Jeremiah

 7 The priests and the prophets and all the people heard Jeremiah speaking these words in the house of the Lord.
 8 When Jeremiah had finished speaking all that the Lord had commanded him to speak to all the people, the priests and the prophets and all the people seized him, saying, “You shall surely die!
 9 Why have you prophesied in the name of the Lord, saying, ‘This house will be like Shiloh, and this city will be desolate, without inhabitant?’ ” All the people were crowded around Jeremiah in the house of the Lord.

-“ ‘Zion will be plowed as a field,
+“ ‘Zion will be plowed like a field,

 and Jerusalem will become heaps,

 19 Did Hezekiah king of Judah and all Judah put him to death?
-Didn’t he fear the Lord, and entreat the favor of God, and the Lord relented of the disaster which he had pronounced against them?
+Did he not fear the Lord and entreat the favor of God and the Lord relented of the disaster which he had pronounced against them?
 We would commit great destruction against our own souls that way!”

 Judah to Serve Nebuchadnezzar

 1 In the beginning of the reign of Jehoiakim the son of Josiah, king of Judah, this word came to Jeremiah from the Lord, saying, 2 The Lord says to me, “Make bonds and bars and put them on your neck.
 3 Then send them to the king of Edom, to the king of Moab, to the king of Ammon, to the king of Tyre, and to the king of Sidon, by the hands of the messengers who come to Jerusalem to Zedekiah king of Judah.

 4 Give them a command to their masters, saying, ‘The Lord of Hosts, the God of Israel says, “You shall tell your masters, 5 ‘I have made the earth, the men, and the animals that are on the face of the earth by my great power and by my outstretched arm.
 I give it to whom it seems right to me.